Do You Know? There Are 33 Consumer Rights Worldwide!

 Conclusion

-After analyzing the Consumer Rights of 49 countries, it is found that the basis of all these consumer rights is the 10 Major guidelines by United Nations.
+After analyzing the Consumer Rights of 49 countries, it is found that the basis of all these consumer rights is the 10 Major guidelines United Nations.

 Almost all the countries prioritize Consumer safety, quality, price, choices, dispute resolution, compensation and education.